kevinAlbs/pymongocrypt/README.md

 To look at something's dependant libraries: `otool -L something` To check all of the rpath values, look at the end of `otool -l something` for LC_RPATH entries.
 To modify an rpath, use `install_name_tool`.

+Weirdly, `pip install .` differs from `python setup.py` in where libmongocrypt.dylib is installed.